Kacper Ryx: Plot synopsis

 The novel begins with a scene of mystification.
 With the help of Twardowski, brothers Mniszech convince king Zygmunt August that his dead wife, Barbara Radziwiłłówna, was resurrected.
 The action moves to Kraków.
 In an inn owned by Kacper's aunt, he mets Kochanowski and Górnicki.
 With the recommendation of the first one, he is appointed as an investigator who must solve the case of stolen seal.

 A short investigation results in determining the thief, Bartosz from Lusina.
-His capture requests a voyage outside the Cracow.
+His capture requests a voyage outside Kraków.
 Kacper and Mikolaj Sep Szarzynski manage to capture the offender, but they are lost at surrounding marsh.